-The purpose of the Council Workshop is to review and discuss policies and other items of interest to Council.
-Although resolutions may be passed at this meeting, the intent is to make a consensus decision to send an item to Council for debate and vote or refer the item back to staff for more information or clarification.
-Council Workshop meetings are held on the first and third Monday of each month and as per a Council resolution approved on April 11, 2017, the meetings will begin at 6:00 pm in the Blaney Room at Municipal Hall.
+The purpose of Council Workshops is to review and discuss policies and other items of interest to Council.
+Although resolutions may be passed at this meeting, the intent is to make decisions to send an item to a Council Meeting for debate and vote, or to refer the item to staff for further information and next steps.
+Council Workshop meetings are generally held every second and fourth Tuesday beginning at 11:00 am hosted virtually including Council Chambers in City Hall (enter by the northern door on the east side of City Hall).
+Check the 2024 Council Meeting Calendar for specifics.

-The purpose of a Council meeting is to enact powers given to Council by using bylaws or resolutions.
-This is the final venue for debate of issues before voting on a bylaw or resolution.
-As a rule, Council meets on the second and fourth Tuesday of each month starting at 7:00 pm in Council Chambers at City Hall (enter by the northern door on the east side of City Hall).
+Council Meetings are the final venue for debate of issues before voting on bylaws and resolutions.
+These meetings are held on the second and fourth Tuesday of each month starting at 7:00 pm hosted virtually including Council Chambers at City Hall (enter by the northern door on the east side of City Hall).
 A Question Period is held near the end of the meeting and provides citizens an opportunity to ask Council questions on any subject, with the exception of Public Hearing bylaws that have not reached a conclusion.
 Check the 2024 Council Meeting Calendar for specifics.

-At least ten days before the Public Hearing is held the applicant updates the Development Sign on the property with the details of the Public Hearing, and the City sends a notice to property owners and occupants within a radius of 50 meters (164 ft.) of the subject property.
-In some cases (e.g. a city wide amendment, or large area change) legislation requires advertisement only, and not separate notices to individual property owners.
+At least ten days before a Public Hearing is held, each applicant must update the Development Sign on the property with the details of the Public Hearing, and the City sends notices to property owners and occupants within a radius of 50 meters (164 ft.) of the subject property.
+In some cases (e.g. a city-wide amendment, or large area change) legislation requires advertisement only, and not separate notices to individual property owners.
 Public Hearings are advertised in two consecutive issues of the local newspaper and online.
-The staff report and Public Hearing package is available for access ten days before the Public Hearing at the Planning Department counter at City Hall between 8:00 am and 4:00 pm weekdays (excluding statutory holidays), or on the City’s online Agenda Centre under Public Hearing.
+The staff report and Public Hearing package is available for access ten days before the Public Hearing at the Planning Department counter at City Hall between 8:00 am and 4:00 pm weekdays (excluding statutory holidays), or in the City’s online Agenda Centre under Public Hearing.